NourNegm85/West-West-Minya-Irrigation-Monitoring/README.md

 **You may not** use this work or any part of its methodology for commercial, industrial, or for-profit purposes without explicit written permission.

-For commercial licensing or consulting inquiries, contact the author via LinkedIn.
+For commercial licensing or consulting inquiries, contact the author via LinkedIn https://www.linkedin.com/in/nour-ibrahim/.

 ---